• Home

 You don’t need any specific A-levels to become an accountant, though subjects like maths, further maths, economics and business can be advantageous when it comes to getting work placements.

-• Which degree do you need to become an accountant?
+• Do you need a degree to be an accountant?

 Professional Accounting Bodies